SAP-docs/contribution-guidelines/docs/content-contribution/good-contribution.md

 Convey your intentions clearly with a concise title and detailed explanation in your pull request.

-Content contribution is not just about what you send in the commits that you include in your pull request.
+Content contribution is not just about what you send in the changes that you include in your pull request.
 It's just as much about how you describe the change, in both the title and the body of the pull request.

 Use the title to describe what the contribution is for, what it does.
 Use the body to describe what the contribution is, and why you're offering it.
 This helps the person processing your pull request enormously, and could make the difference between acceptance and rejection.